ISISComputingGroup/ibex_developers_manual/aSub-records.md

     : outputPointer(output_pointer), outputType(output_type) {}
 };
 ```
-You can then use this `struct` to create a map which associates a value (a integer channel number in the example below) to the specific aSub ouput data that value corresponds to.
+You can then use this `struct` to create a map which associates a value (a integer channel number in the example below) to the specific aSub output data that value corresponds to.

 ```C++
 std::map<int, aSubOutputParameters> asub_channel_output(aSubRecord *prec) {